-I trust every student in this course to fully comply with all of the provisions of the UVa honor system.
-By enrolling in this course, you are affirming that you have neither received nor given aid while completing homework assignments and exams.
-This explicitly means that you cannot access previous years' exams or collaborate with other students when completing the online homework assignments.
+I trust every student in this course to comply with all of the provisions of the UVa honor system.
+By enrolling in this course, you are affirming that you have neither received nor given aid while completing homework assignments and taking exams.
+I consider referring to old exams when doing homework assignments and/or studying for exams to constitute receiving aid and therefore an honor offense.
 Your pledge on the exams also affirms that you have not accessed any notes, study outlines, problem sets, old exams, answer keys, or the textbook while taking an exam and that you have not obtained any answers from another student's exam.
-Using a cell phone for any reason during an exam will be considered an honor offense.
-Remember, it is your responsibility to uphold the honor system.
-If you believe that an honor offense has been committed, you have an obligation to report it to an honor advisor irrespective if I am aware of it or not and you can do this without bringing it to my attention.
-I can only initiate an honor case if I personally observe an honor offense.
-If, in my judgment, it is beyond a reasonable doubt that a student has committed an honor offense with regard to a graded exam or homework assignment, that student will receive an immediate and irrevocable grade of 'F' (0%) for that exam or assignment, irrespective of any subsequent action taken by the Honor Committee.
+Using a cell phone while taking an exam will be considered an honor offense.
+Please remember, it is your responsibility to uphold the honor system.
+If you believe that an honor offense has been committed, you have the obligation to report it to an honor advisor irrespective if I am aware of it or not and you can do this without bringing it to my attention.
+I can only initiate an honor case if I personally observe an alleged offense.
+If, in my judgment, it is beyond a reasonable doubt that a student has committed an honor offense with regard to a graded exam or homework assignment, that student will receive an immediate and irrevocable grade of "F" (0%) for that exam or assignment, irrespective of any subsequent action taken by the Honor Committee.